Rodrigo Medeiros: Biography

-Comprido is one of the founding members of Team Brasa.
-Comprido appeared on the instructional DVD The Science of Jiu-Jitsu II with Demian Maia.
+Comprido is one of the founding members of Brasa Academy.

 Comprido is often confused with the Carlson Gracie Sr Black Belt leader of the BJJ Revolution team Rodrigo Medeiros.

 He currently resides in the Chicago area and owns and teaches at Comprido BJJ, a Brasa school, in Bloomingdale, Illinois.

 Comprido founded the Brasa Jiu Jitsu camp in Buzios, Rio de Janeiro along with friend and student Felipe Costa.

 Comprido has been one of the first elite Brazilian jiu-jitsu competitors to speak out against the widespread use of steroids at the top level of the sport.

 On August 9, 2014, Comprido fought Saulo Ribeiro in a grappling match in Metamoris IV.
 The fight ended in a draw.

 Comprido earned the first ever submission in an IBJJF absolute black belt match when he defeated Roberto "Roleta" Magalhaes in the 1999 World Championships Finals.
 The 18-second fight is also the fastest submission in a black belt world championship final.

 Comprido earned seven Brazilian jiu-jitsu world titles - 4 in the IBJJF and 3 in the CBJJO - between 1999 and 2006.

 In 2006, he began training UFC fighter Brock Lesnar and opened his own academy in 2011 under Lesnar's encouragement.
 It was at that time he became a spokesman for Greatmats, an online retailer of martial arts mats.

 Comprido has trained several world champions including Lesnar (UFC Heavyweight), Maia (ADCC), Cole Konrad (Bellator Heavyweight), Caio Terra (IBJJF), Roberto Traven (IBJJF), Felipe Costa (IBJJF), Dean Lister (ADCC) and Jessica Buchman (IBJJF).